-Boeing earlier on Wednesday moved forward by six months the date of the plane's planned entry into service, saying it will be in the third quarter of 2017, almost two years after the A320neo.
+Boeing earlier on Wednesday moved forward by six months the date of the plane’s planned entry into service, saying it would be in the third quarter of 2017, almost two years after the A320neo.

 O‘Leary said a senior team from Boeing and Ryanair was working on a 737 MAX order and that the airline was giving serious consideration to rival Airbus’ A320neo jet, though Ryanair has not purchased any Airbus jets and the European planemaker has repeatedly dampened the idea.

 “We’re hopeful that we can reach agreement on price of a MAX order sometime before the end of the year,” O‘Leary said, adding that the 737 MAX offered better fuel economy than the A320neo and room for nine extra seats.